Skip to main content

 Our curriculum balances classroom work with clinical and elective opportunities in rural clinics and in large, tertiary-care hospitals to help you become a caring, resourceful physician who is able to work with patients, families, and colleagues to provide excellent care in many different contexts and in complex and uncertain situations.
-As well, you'll be encouraged to be an agent of creative change in health-care institutions and in communities, and provide outstanding patient-centred care.
+You'll also be encouraged to be an agent of creative change in health-care institutions and in communities and provide outstanding patient-centred care.

 You'll have many opportunities to get real-life hospital experience early on, through the clinical skills components or by choosing an elective that offers additional hands-on learning.